-The internal layout of the property is unlikely to be original and we assume all necessary consents and permissions are in place for alterations.
+The property forms part of a converted building, originally understood to be two houses, and the internal layout of the property is not original.
+We assume all necessary consents and permissions are in place for alterations.

 The subjects form part of a tenement/block of flats and it has been assumed that maintenance/repair costs of the common parts of the building will be shared on an equitable basis with adjoining proprietors.
 It is therefore assumed that the cost of common repairs detailed within the report will be apportioned accordingly although exact liability should be confirmed.